Effects of Biomedical Waste on the Environment

-- Spread of viral illnesses such as HIV, Hepatitis B and C
+- The spread of viral illnesses such as HIV, Hepatitis B, and C

 When it comes to compliance, we can help.
 With over 30 years of experience, Daniels Health provides sustainable healthcare waste management solutions that minimize environmental burdens, reduce the volume of medical waste going to landfills, and reducing sharps injury and costs related to their treatment.
 Since 2003, Daniels Health’s reusable sharps containers alone reduced the number of sharps containers going to landfills (to the tune of over 32 million!), keeping nearly 58 million pounds of plastic out of landfills.

 Even small steps can help the environment, reduce CO2 carbon emissions and greenhouse gases from being released into the environment.
-If you want effective, efficient, and long-term solutions for healthcare waste management and reducing costs of such, reach out to us.
+If you want effective, efficient, and long-term solutions for healthcare waste management and reducing costs of such, talk to us today.